INS Arnala (2022): Design

-INS Arnala has a displacement of 900 tonnes with a gross tonnage of 1,490 tonnes.
-The class of warship is considered as the largest warship of the Indian Navy to be designed and propelled by pump-jet technology.
-The warship is equipped with three marine diesel engines coupled with a water jet each.
+Arnala-class has a displacement of 900 tonnes with a gross tonnage of 1,490 tonnes.
+The class is considered as the largest warship of the Indian Navy to be designed and propelled by pump-jet technology.
+The warship is equipped with three MTU 20V 4000 M93L marine diesel engines, developing a power output of 6 MW, coupled with a water jet each.
 By dimensions, the ship measures 77.6 m by length and 10.5 m by width.
-Arnala offers a maximum speed of 25 kn and a maximum range of 1800 nmi at a speed of 14 kn.
+It offers a maximum speed of 25 kn and a maximum range of 1800 nmi at a speed of 14 kn.
 The ship has a standard accommodation for seven officers and 50 sailors and has a provision to carry an RHIB.

 The ship has an indigenous content of over 80% with equipment from Bharat Electronics, Mahindra Defence, and Larsen & Toubro among others.
+The class of warships are designed and developed as per the classification rules of the Indian Register of Shipping (IRS).

 Weapons

-The weapons suite of Arnala is designed to support its intended anti-submarine warfare operations in shallow waters.
+The weapons suite of Arnala-class is designed to support its intended anti-submarine warfare operations in shallow waters.
 The anti-submarine weapons that equip the ship includes a forward-mounted RBU-6000, a triple 324 mm lightweight torpedo tube each on port and starboard equipped with Advanced Light-Weight Torpedo (ALWT) at the aft and anti-submarine mine-laying rails.
 Behind the torpedo tubes, two Mahindra Defence Systems-supplied torpedo decoy launching systems (DLS), as a part of the Integrated Anti-Submarine Warfare Defence Suite (IADS).

-For surface warfare and self-defence, the ship employs a Naval Surface Gun (30 mm), which serves the role of main gun as well as two OFT 12.7 mm M2 Stabilized Remote Controlled Gun (SRCG) as general-purpose machine guns.
+For surface warfare and self-defence, the ship employs a 30 mm Naval Surface Gun, which serves the role of main gun as well as two OFT 12.7 mm M2 Stabilized Remote Controlled Gun (SRCG) as general-purpose machine guns.
 The SRCG is the Indian variant of Elbit Systems' Remote Controlled Naval Weapon Station (RCNWS).